NikolaiRadke/JQ6500-rescue-tool/README.md

 3. Run
    `./jq6500 -o -r 0 JQ6500_iso/16Mbit/MusicDownload.iso` for **16 MBit** modules or
    `./jq6500 -o -r 0 JQ6500_iso/32MBit/MusicDownload.iso` for **32 MBit** modules.

+This tool can even upload MP3-files to your module.
+Just type `/jq6500 [PATH_TO_YOUR_FOLDER]/*` This will upload all files in the given folder.
+Very handy!

+## Related sites

+The JQ6500-16p has it issues, but is very easy to handle with an unbeaten price.
+If you are interested in other project or in programming the module by yourself, here are some related sites you may be interested in.

+**Arduino library**

+There is a slim and easy library available, written by [James Sleeman](https://github.com/sleemanj/JQ6500_Serial).
+He also made a video on how to use the Windows interface - for non-Chinese owner and gives some useful hints for a better hardware handling.

+**NOKOlino**

+My first project with the JQ6500-16p.
+And the reason for this repository.
+[NOKOlino](https://github.com/NikolaiRadke/NOKOlino), a cuddly small speaking Monster, is quite succesful but there are many makers without Linux knowledge.
+NOKOlino is to be for everyone, so i made this tool.